readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512

 • Neutral – Das

-Job positions are all distinguished by gender.
+Job positions are all distinguished by gender, which is identifed by the articles and the endings.
 Here are some examples:

 • Der Lehrer (male teacher)